-

 Capitoline Hill

-Capitoline Hill was the original capital of Ancient Rome and continues to serve as the seat of the city's government.
-It is the smallest, but also the most famous, of the Seven Hills of Rome, and once…
+Capitoline Hill was the original capital of Ancient Rome.
+Once housing the Senate, it's the smallest but also the most famous of the Seven Hills.
+The main feature of the area is Mi…

 The Colosseum

 Known to be one of the most impressive buildings of the Roman Empire, the Colosseum was the largest structure of its era.
-Emperor Vespasian, founder of the Flavian Dynasty, started construction of…
+Once holding crowds of 55,000 spectators entering via 80 e…

 Trevi Fountain (Fontana di Trevi)

-The tiny Piazza di Trevi has been immortalised through this fountain, built for Pope Clement XII.
-Arguably the most famous and most beautiful fountain in all of Rome, and the largest Baroque fountain…
+The tiny Piazza di Trevi has been immortalised through this fountain built for Pope Clement XII.
+Arguably the most famous and most beautiful fountain in all of Rome, it's also the …

 Vatican City and the Sistine Chapel